 Many private high schools require applicants to take the High School Placement Test (HSPT).
 This placement test is administered to eight grade students to ensure that they are registered for the high school course curriculum best suited to their current knowledge and skill sets.

-Click “Start Test” below to take a free High School Placement practice test!
+Click “Start Test” above to take a free High School Placement practice test!

 HSPT Practice Tests by Subject

 If you need some extra practice in a specific subject, click one of the subjects below to get started on a subject-specific HSPT practice test.

 The High School Placement Test, which is administered twice a year, contains 298 multiple-choice questions.
 The time limit to complete the test is 2.5 hours.

 The questions in this section test your ability to perform reasoning tasks that involve the use of words.
 Here’s a look at the specific topics that will be covered:

 The questions in this section test your ability to comprehend various aspects of a text.
 Here’s a look at the specific topics that will be covered:

 - Craft and structure

 - Literary text